Report categories

 1. Consultancy reports

-Reports for the purpose of reporting research-based public-sector consultancy and monitoring, which are addressed at the request of the authorities and other requisitioners, including reports on research-based public-sector consultancy under the frame work agreement with the Ministry of Environment and Food.
+Reports for the purpose of reporting science-based advice and monitoring, which are addressed at the request of the authorities and other requisitioners, including reports on science-based advice under the frame work agreement with the ministries.

 2. Consultancy notes